Charing Cross, Euston and Hampstead Railway: Construction, 1902–1907

 With the funds available from the UERL and the route decided, the CCE&HR started site demolitions and preparatory works in July 1902.
 On 21 November 1902, the CCE&HR published another bill which sought compulsory purchase powers for additional buildings for its station sites, planned the take-over of the E&HR and abandoned the permitted but redundant section of the line from Kentish Town to the proposed depot site near Highgate Road.
-This bill was approved as the Charing Cross, Euston and Hampstead Railway Act, 1903 on 21 July 1903.
+This bill was approved as the Charing Cross, Euston and Hampstead Railway Act 1903 (3 Edw.
+7. c. ci) on 21 July 1903.